 The class must chorally echo the student, if the student is correct.
 This keeps EVERY student engaged. ?

 If the class echoes the word, then they get to erase the bubble.

 If the student is wrong, one student can say, “Name, you might want to try another word,” or even give them a hint.
 We talk about being courteous and polite to our peers and helping them.
 It really is such a well rounded game!

 Next is the student’s FAVORITE part.
 They get to pick the student to go next.
 I tell them to make sure they pick a student who is sitting correctly and quietly.

 Boy, do the kids take ownership in this!

 That student gets to go next.
 Repeat until all the bubbles are erased or until it is time to go home.

 After modeling and a few rounds of playing this game, students will be running it all on their own.

 It is perfect because it gives you a few seconds to write that last note to a parent or make sure the last cubbies are emptied before students go home. ?

-And there you have it – an engaging 30 second prep review game that incorporates any skill, public speaking, and speaking in complete sentences.
+And there you have it – an engaging 30 second prep review game for the classroom that incorporates any skill, public speaking, and speaking in complete sentences.
 Most importantly, the students LOVE it!